davidpatrickcoleman/bitrise-step-open-vpn-with-auth-key/README.md

 # Connect to OpenVPN Server with Private key-based Authentication

-Establish a VPN connection with the specified OpenVPN server and by using a private key for authentication.
+Establish a VPN connection with the specified OpenVPN server and by using a cert/private key for authentication.

 ## How to use this Step